sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-06-09-dotnet-performance-counters.md

 - **Contention Rate / Sec** : Rate of failed attempts by threads on acquiring a managed lock in runtime.
 - **Total Number of Contentions** : Numbers of failed attempts by threads on acquiring a managed lock in runtime.
 It shows total fail times, it is also an important performance counter.

-# CLR Interop Performance Counters
+# C: CLR Interop Counters
 This indicates application interaction/usages with COM components, COM+ services, and external typed libraries.
 - **Numbers of  of CCWs** : Shows current number of COM callable wrappers (CCWs).
 That means, it actually shows number of managed objects for un-managed COM code.
 CCW is a proxy for a referenced managed object by an un-managed COM client.
 - **Number of Stubs** : Current number of stubs created by CLR.
 Marshaling arguments and return values from managed to un-managed code is done by Stubs during a COM interop call or a platform invoke call.